6 best Envoy alternatives & competitors

 With geofenced and QR-based check-ins, deskbird gives accurate occupancy data and insights beyond reminders and manual check-ins.

-ISO 27001 certified, GDPR-compliant, and EU-hosted by default. deskbird is secure and scalable by design.
+deskbird is ISO 27001 and SOC2 Type II certified, GDPR-compliant, and EU-hosted by default.

 Integrations